FEUP-LEIC-ES-2022-23/Taste_Budz/docs/Sprint2.md

  ## What have I learned?

-- More accustomed to flutter
+- More accustomed to flutter;
--

  ## What still puzzles me?

-- Gherkin aceptance tests
+- Gherkin aceptance tests;
-- Unit testing
+- Unit testing;

  # Project Board
  <p align="center" justify="center">